iArcanic/onion-honeypot/README.md

 Windows:

-- The `ftp` client on command line is installed by default.
+- The `ftp` client on the command line is installed by default.

 Linux: